isomerpages/moe-zhonghuasec/_about-us/Our Heritage/Our Story.md

 <p>Zhonghua began the millennium on a momentous note with its move to a new
 campus in Serangoon Avenue 3 in 2000.
-Officially opened on 8 September 2001 to the theme “Inheriting from our past, Nurturing the future”, Zhonghua sought to built upon its traditions, while preparing its students to rise to new challenges in the age of Information Technology.
+Officially opened on 8 September 2001 to the theme “Inheriting from our past, Nurturing the future”, Zhonghua sought to build upon its traditions, while preparing its students to rise to new challenges in the age of Information Technology.
 <br>
 <br>As Zhonghua eases into the second decade of the 21st century, it continues